arribada/argos-smd-driver-zephyr/README.md

 };
 ```

-You can now add `#include <argos-smd/argos_smd.h>` to your file and use the API outlined in the [docs]().
+You can now add `#include <argos-smd/argos_smd.h>` to you code and use the API outlined in the [docs](https://arribada.github.io/argos-smd-driver-zephyr).
+Also see `samples/read_and_write` for an basic example.

-// TODO: HOST AND LINK DOCS

-See `samples/read_and_write` for an example.

 ## Architecture

-The Argos SMD module is a Serial Peripheral and is connected to the Zephyr host via UART.
+The Argos SMD module is a Serial Peripheral and is connected to the Zephyr host via UART at a baudrate of 9600.
 The driver uses the UART Polling API for sending data to the argos smd and the Interrupt API for receiving data.
-The SMD is connected by UART at a baud of 9600.

-## Contributing/Developement Setup
+## Contributing/Developement

-### Commands
 ```
 # All run in the root directory of the project

-# Builds and run local tests
+# Builds all test and run local tests
 make

 # Builds documentation
 make docs

+# Same as `make`
+make test

-# Builds and runs targets tests
+# Builds and runs target based tests
 make target_test
 ```